 Reference assistance is where you receive in-depth assistance from librarians for your library research.

 A subject guide is created for each discipline to give you guidance with your research.
-Use the Subject/Course Guides tab under Research or the Subject Guide Dropdown on the library's main page to access the guide for a specific subject area you may be studying.
+Use the Subject/Course Guides tab under Research or the Find a Guide search box on the library's main page to access the guide for a specific subject area you may be studying.

 You may not be familiar locations within the library.
 Here is a list of locations with descriptions of what materials are located in each area.